-Office: East Faculty 106 Phone: 768-5606 E-mail: ituba@mail.sdsu.edu
+Office: East Faculty 101

+Phone: 768-5606

+E-mail: ituba@mail.sdsu.edu

-Office hours: 4:30-5:30 MW, 5-6 Tu.
+Office hours: 4:30-5:30 MTuW.

 Prerequisites: Mathematical maturity at the level of Calculus II (Math 151 or equivalent) and a thorough understanding of K-12 math.
-If you earned less than a C in Calc II, this course is probably not for you.
+Strongly recommended is some familiarity with proofs, at the level of Math 302.
+If you have not had Math 302, you should take it concurrently.

 Required text: M.J.
-Greenberg: Euclidean and Non-Euclidean Geometries
+Greenberg: Euclidean and Non-Euclidean Geometries.

 Course objective: This is an advanced undergraduate course in the foundations of geometry.
 This course will consist of two parts.
-The first part will be taught in the conventional, the second part will be discovery style learning.
+The first part will be taught in the conventional way, the second part will be discovery-style learning.